-SAG-JOISTS Joists that see concentrated BELOW WALLS loads are more prone to sagging.
+SAG-JOISTS Joists that see concentrated

+BELOW WALLS loads are more prone to sagging.
 A joist below a non-bearing wall should be strengthened, often by doubling it.
 Joists should not be used below load-bearing walls.
 Beams or bearing walls should be used here.

-SAG/HUMP - One of the problems often unfairly blamed on joists is caused by an offset bearing OFFSET BEARING wall.
-Many houses have a beam or a bearing wall in the basement or crawlspace WALLS supporting the first floor.
+SAG/HUMP - One of the problems often unfairly blamed on joists is caused by an offset bearing OFFSET BEARING WALLS WALLS WALLS WALLS WALLS WALLS WALLS Ideally, the first floor.
 There is often a bearing wall above, supporting the second floor or roof structure.
 Ideally, the first floor wall is directly over the beam or wall below.
 If the wall is offset enough (sometimes 12 inches is enough), the joists will sag under the first floor wall above.
 This will lead to a low spot in the floor where the wall sits and a hump in the floor above the beam or bearing wall below.
 This sort of movement is rarely dangerous but it does make some people uncomfortable.

-5.4.2 Engineered Wood Joists: Engineered joists may have conventional lumber top and bottom plates, or the top and bottom plates (flanges) may be LVLs (Laminated Veneer Lumber), PSLs (Parallel Strand Lumber), or LSLs (Laminated Strand Lumber).
+DESCRIPTION 5.4.2 Engineered Wood Joists: Engineered joists may have conventional lumber top and bottom plates, or the top and bottom plates (flanges) may be LVLs (Laminated Veneer Lumber), PSLs (Parallel Strand Lumber), or LSLs (Laminated Strand Lumber).
 Webs may be plywood, oriented strandboard (OSB) or metal.